RaspberryProgramming/ChatRoom/README.md

 #ChatRoom ReadME
 Chat room was made with some parts based on Comugypt 1.0.
 There will be plans for encryption but that will be in later updates.
-ChatRoom 1.0 is under development and is extremely experimental and is highly unlikely to work
+ChatRoom 1.0 is under development and may require advanced knowledge in python in order to troubleshoot issues.

 Features:
 - Works and tested on Ubuntu